-Today, Healthy Kitchen 101 presents our very own potato soup with chicken broth recipe.
+Today, Healthy Recipes 101 presents our very own potato soup with chicken broth recipe.
 It’s a simple recipe that doesn’t take much time or effort to make.

 However, its simplicity doesn’t make this soup any less delicious.
 It may be one of the best soups you’ve ever tasted.